auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Protocols

-`AuthTransaction` is no longer public, and the following protocols were removed:
+The following protocols were removed:

 - `AuthResumable`
 - `AuthCancelable`
 - `AuthProvider`
 - `NativeAuthTransaction`

-`AuthResumable` and `AuthCancelable` were subsumed in `AuthTransaction`.
+`AuthResumable` and `AuthCancelable` were subsumed in `AuthTransaction`, which is no longer public.

 ### Type aliases